Why Do I Struggle to Breathe When Running? And What To Do About It

 Thus, the reliance on anaerobic glycolysis increases significantly.

-Anaerobic glycolysis does not require oxygen to produce energy, and it’s not as efficient of an energy-generating pathway.
+Anaerobic glycolysis does not require oxygen to produce energy, and it’s not as efficient an energy-generating pathway.
 Additionally, anaerobic glycolysis produces end products that, in turn, cause rapid fatigue and a further increase in respiration.

 A sweaty runner out of breath.